chhjel/HealthCheck/README.md

 * `ReflectionUtils` - Invoke private members etc.
 * `AsyncUtils` - Invoke async through reflection, run async synchronous.
 * Log4Net and Episerver memory loggers are available in nuget packages `HealthCheck.Utility.Logger.*`
+* `HCMetricsUtil` - To log timings, notes and errors for the request and include in frontend.
+  * Configure `HCMetricsUtil.AllowTrackRequestMetrics` to select what requests to allow tracking.
+By default `false` is returned and no context will be created.
+  * Call static shortcuts on `HCMetricsContext` to track details for the current request.
+  * Use `HCMetricsUtil.CreateContextSummaryHtml()` to generate html displaying any logged data for the request.
+If no data has been logged through `HCMetricsContext` null will be returned.
 * `HealthCheck.Core.Config.HCGlobalConfig` contains a few global static options:
   * Dependency resolver override.
   * Types and namespaces ignored in data serialization.